malayjoshi13/Understanding-Transformer/README.md

 pip install -r requirements.txt
 !python training_pipeline.py
 ```
 In both ways, in the end, you will get:
 - `output/vocab` folder having tokenization files for language pairs you train your model on (English and Hindi for this case).
 - `output/weights` folder having model training checkpoints.
 - `runs` folder having tensorboard logging files.
 You can plot these loggings to visualize training and validation plots.

+Dataset is prepared by taking data points from index 4000 to 3,4000 of [iitb-english-hindi](https://huggingface.co/datasets/cfilt/iitb-english-hindi) dataset's train split.
+This dataset has English-Hindi language pairs.
+Training happens on `90%` of this dataset and validation on `rest 10%'.
+Why used this dataset?
+As this dataset makes it easier to debug and play around as I speak English and Hindi languages.

+This was the configuration used during training and validation:
+batch_size: 24, <br>
+num_epochs: 100, <br>
+lr: 10**-4, <br>
+seq_len: 350, <br>
+d_model: 512, <br>
+train_data_size_start: 4000, <br>
+train_data_size_end: 34000, <br>
+lang_src: "en", <br>
+lang_tgt: "hi" <br>

 ## Training Results